charem2luv/Group_16-MySmartShelf/README.md

 Git is a version control system, and GitHub is a platform for sharing and collaborating on code.

 **Used for:**
-- Tracking project changes over time
+Tracking project changes over time
-- Contributing through forks and pull requests
-- Collaborating with others efficiently
+Contributing through forks and pull requests Collaborating with others efficiently

+### 5. Modular functions
+This project follows a modular programming approach by organizing the code into small, focused functions.
+Each function handles one specific task, which makes the code easier to read, maintain, and reuse.

+**Used for:**

+add_book(title) – Adds a book to the "to_read" list.

+edit_book(old_title, new_title) – Renames a book in either list.

+remove_book(title) – Removes a book from the collection.

+mark_as_read(title) – Moves a book from "to_read" to "read".

+search_book(title) – Checks where a book is stored.

+show_books() – Displays all books by category.

+usage_summary() – Prints the total count of books.

+low_stock_alert() – Warns when the reading list is nearly empty.